Ms. Vampire Who Lives in My Neighborhood: Manga

 Ms. Vampire Who Lives in My Neighborhood is a four-panel manga series by Amatou, a Japanese manga artist who mainly draws adult comics.
 It began serialization in Comic Cunes October 2014 issue released on August 27, 2014.
 Comic Cune was initially a "magazine within a magazine" placed in Monthly Comic Alive, but later became independent of Comic Alive and changed to a formal magazine on August 27, 2015.
 It was last published in the December 2021 issue on October 27, 2021.
 The first tankōbon volume of the manga was released on September 26, 2015; eight volumes have been published as of December 27, 2021.

 Anime

-An anime television series adaptation co-animated by Studio Gokumi and AXsiZ aired in Japan between October 5 and December 21, 2018 on AT-X and other channels and simulcast on Crunchyroll.
+An anime television series adaptation co-animated by Studio Gokumi and AXsiZ aired in Japan between October 5 and December 21, 2018, on AT-X and other channels and simulcast on Crunchyroll.
 Ponimu also simulcasted the series in Indonesia.
 The series is directed by Noriyaki Akitaya, while Tatsuya Takahashi handled the series composition, Takahiro Sakai designed the characters, and Yoshiaki Fujisawa composed the music.
 The opening theme is "†Kyūtie Ladies†" (†吸tie Ladies†), and the ending theme is "Happy!!
 Strange Friends" (HAPPY!!ストレンジフレンズ, Happy!
 Sutorenji Furenzu), both performed by Miyu Tomita, Yū Sasahara, Lynn, and Azumi Waki.
 The series ran for 12 episodes.

-Official Blu-ray disc copy was released in February 22, 2022 from Discotek Media.
+Official Blu-ray disc copy was released on February 22, 2022, from Discotek Media.